Michael Floyd WR ARI 5 Days

 Michael Floyd WR ARI 1 Month

-Floyd had one catch on six targets for 19 yards Sunday against the Giants.
+Floyd (knee) had four catches on five targets for 36 yards Sunday against the Cowboys.

 One week after getting completely shut out on four targets, Floyd was at least able to catch a pass, though he wasn't able to get any long gains down the field.
 Floyd's been very up-and-down this season, with his fantasy value very dependent on breaking one or two long pass plays per game, which makes him a very inconsistent fantasy performer.
 Up next is a Week 10 matchup against a Rams defense that is much better against the pass than the run this season.